Hebrews Chapter Eleven

 In Genesis 15, God had promised Abraham that his children would inherit the land of Canaan.
 Now, we see that this faith in God continues in the family line as both Jacob and Joseph held to this promise even while they were ready to die.
 Not, only did they hold on and wait to die but they also made plans for the day that it would happen even though they knew that they would not see its fulfillment with their own eyes.
 This is a picture of the believer, today, that trusts in the fact that Jesus said He would come back to get us even if it is from a temporary grave.

-By faith Moses' parents hid him for three months after he was born, because they saw he was no ordinary child, and they were not afraid of the king's edict.
+By trusting, the parents of Moshe hid him for three months after he was born, because they saw that he was a beautiful child, and they weren't afraid of the king's decree.

 By faith, Moses' parents disobeyed the king of Egypt by keeping their son hidden.
 Even though they could have paid with their own lives, they trusted God as they knew that they were doing the right thing.

-By faith Moses, when he had grown up, refused to be known as the son of Pharaoh's daughter.
-He chose to be mistreated along with the people of God rather than to enjoy the fleeting pleasures of sin.
+By trusting, Moshe, after he had grown up, refused to be called the son of Pharaoh's daughter.
+He chose being mistreated along with God's people rather than enjoying the passing pleasures of sin.

 The young Moses made a choice to be identified as a child of God rather than a child of an earthly queen.
 He could have taken the easy way and enjoyed the good life in the palace while waiting for God to fulfill His promise of delivering His people.
 Instead, he put his faith in action.
 As Christians, we all have that same kind of choice.
 We can rest in our faith and enjoy the things of this world while waiting on Jesus' return or we can have an active faith.